-Some people avoid eating grapefruit while they're having cancer treatment because there's some evidence to suggest it can affect how medicines work in our bodies.
+Some people avoid eating grapefruit while they are having cancer treatment because there is some evidence to suggest it can affect how medicines work in our bodies.
 This is because grapefruit contains an ingredient that can affect how some people absorb (take in) certain drugs through their digestive system (the system we use to break down food).
 This means that the digestion of some medicines may be changed.
-It's always best to check with your treatment team whether you're taking any drugs which will have this interaction with grapefruit.
-There's no strong evidence to suggest that eating grapefruit will affect medicines taken in other ways (for example through a drip into your vein, such as chemotherapy drugs for ovarian cancer).
+It is always best to check with your clinical team whether you are taking any drugs which will have this interaction with grapefruit.
+There is no strong evidence to suggest that eating grapefruit will affect medicines taken in other ways (for example through a drip into your vein) such as chemotherapy drugs for ovarian cancer.

 Other foods (such as pomegranate and star fruit) along with some medicines (including certain antibiotics and steroids) and herbal supplements also contain ingredients that may affect how some drugs are absorbed by some people.
-Your CNS will be able to tell you if your cancer treatment could be affected by any of these things.
-You will also be monitored (checked) very closely when you're having cancer treatment to make sure that nothing is affecting how the treatment is expected to work.
+Your Clinical Nurse Specialist (CNS) will be able to tell you if your cancer treatment could be affected by any of these things.
+You will also be monitored (checked) very closely when you are having cancer treatment to make sure that nothing is affecting how the treatment is expected to work.